Marshall Chapman: Career

 She embarked upon a music career in the 1970s.
-Her songs have been recorded by such diverse artists as Conway Twitty, Joe Cocker, Jimmy Buffett, Emmylou Harris, Wynonna, Jessi Colter, John Hiatt, Dion, Olivia Newton-John, Irma Thomas, and Ronnie Milsap.
-Her song "Betty’s Bein’ Bad" was a hit for Sawyer Brown.
+Her songs have been recorded by such diverse artists as Conway Twitty, Joe Cocker, Jimmy Buffett, Emmylou Harris, Wynonna, Jessi Colter, John Hiatt, Dion, Olivia Newton-John, Irma Thomas, Rattlesnake Annie and Ronnie Milsap.
+Her song "Betty's Bein' Bad" was a hit for Sawyer Brown.

 Her 1978 album, Jaded Virgin (Epic), was voted Record of the Year by Stereo Review.
 In 1998, Marshall and Matraca Berg contributed 14 songs to Good Ol' Girls, a country musical based on the stories of Lee Smith and Jill McCorkle.
 The musical continues to play theaters throughout the South.

 She has written two books.
 Her memoir, Goodbye, Little Rock and Roller, was published in 2003 by St. Martin's Press.
 Her second book, They Came to Nashville, was published in 2010 by Vanderbilt University Press – Country Music Foundation Press.
 It is a 2010 Fall Okra Pick of the Southern Independent Booksellers Association.